Saturday, May 3, 2014

 Chevrolet Tries to Prevent New Camaro Z/28 Cloning By Restricting Specific Parts

 So the word is out, with the successful completion of selling out the 2014 Z/28s so fast, rumors sparked that Chevrolet would up the ante for 2015 and produce 2,500 Z/28s.
-That is no longer a rumor, there will be a total of 2,500 Z/28s built for 2015 opposed to the 500 built for the 2014 year.
+That is no longer a rumor, there will be a total of 2,500 Z/28s built for 2015 as opposed to the 500 built for the 2014 year.

-But more interesting than the limited edition Z/28 selling out so fast, to help keep rarity of the Z/28s exclusive to the owners who actually shelled out the $75,000.00 for the Camaro, Chevrolet has made a move to prevent the cloning of a Z/28 by restricting the sale of certain parts.
+But more interesting than the limited edition Z/28 selling out so fast, to help keep the rarity of the Z/28s exclusive to the owners who actually shelled out the $75,000.00 for the Camaro, Chevrolet has made a move to prevent the cloning of a Z/28 by restricting the sale of certain parts.

 Raging from high-performance parts to cosmetic, Chevrolet sent a list of 35 different parts to dealers that make up the Z/28 package and are not to be sold on the market to individuals or companies that can't prove the ownership of a Camaro Z/28.

-Some of those banned parts include: the Brembo brake system and carbon-ceramic rotors, 19-inch wheels, rear differential and rear axle, front fascia, the "flowtie" grille badge, Recaro seats, hood scoop, fender flares, rocker panels, and rear fascia and spoiler, and the list goes on.
+Some of those banned parts include: the Brembo brake system and carbon-ceramic rotors, 19-inch wheels, rear differential, and rear axle, front fascia, the "flowtie" grille badge, Recaro seats, hood scoop, fender flares, rocker panels, and rear fascia and spoiler, and the list goes on.

-Now if it's the power of the Z/28 you are looking for, you can buy the power-plant in the form of a create motor.
+Now if it's the power of the Z/28 you are looking for, you can buy the power-plant in the form of a crate motor.
 The 505-horsepower 7.0-liter LS7 V-8 has been available since it was placed in the C6 Corvette ZO6.

 It's easy to see why Chevrolet would want to put this plan into motion, but the question is just how long will this plan prevent cloning of Z/28s.
-The want to clone prestigious cars has been around since hot rodding its self.
+They want to clone prestigious cars has been around since hot rodding its self.
 So even if Chevrolet won't sell these specific parts, aftermarket companies will see an even bigger market to make money.
-Never the less, no matter how many clones are out there, they can't take away from the authenticity of a real one and numbers don't lie.
+Nevertheless, no matter how many clones are out there, they can't take away from the authenticity of a real one and numbers don't lie.
 If you have a true Z/28, 1-of-500 or 1-of-2,500, you still have a significant piece of "Hot Rod History."